kalavai-net/kalavai-client/docs/docs/public_llm_pool.md

 > Beta feature: we are trialing shared pools.
 If you encounter any issues, please [submit a ticket in our GitHub repo](https://github.com/kalavai-net/kalavai-client/issues).

+🔥🔥🔥 **We have deployed `DeepSeek R1` onto our public LLM pool.
+Join in to access the most demanded open source model for free.
+The more people that joins, the bigger models we can deploy**

 LLM pools in `Kalavai` are an easy way to expand your computing power beyond a single machine, with zero-devops knowledge.
 Kalavai **aggregates the GPUs, CPUs and RAM memory** from any compatible machine and makes it ready for LLM workflows.
 All you need is three steps to get your supercomputing cluster going:

 1. Start a pool with the kalavai client